World powers want to stick with the Iran Nuclear Deal. The US doesn’t. Here is why.

 No bully should not be allowed to dictate terms to the rest of the world.
 Iran needs commerce with the rest of the world.
 It was under heavy sanctions for decades, showing that the world did NOT need a rogue state doing whatever it wanted.

 Trump won this gambit with North Korea, with Russian and Chinese efforts united together with his to force Kim Jong-un into a moment of pause.
-As stated before, I think all three powers share credit for this, and I do not think anything by any one nation would have succeeded in turning Kim without the other two.
+As stated elsewhere, I think all three powers share credit for this, and I do not think anything by any one nation would have succeeded in turning Kim without the other two.

 In this event, of course, the media has already started its opposition to President Trump’s viewpoint on the JPCoA, with some really sensational pieces featuring stories like the one about 80,000 Iranian troops near the Israeli border, and all the war rumour pieces that are flying around the Internet.
 This is all a distraction.